Every dollar at closing needs a paper trail. I catch the gaps early.

 Questions I Get

-Can my parents gift me the down payment?
+Can my parents give me money for a house down payment?

 Large deposit from selling my car?